How To Transition From Working For A Living To Retirement

 What Growing Older Teaches Us

-You stop caring what others think of you.
-What you do instead is pick up tips, feedback from others on how you can improve your life, become more efficient.
+We stop caring what others think of us.
+What we do instead is pick up tips, feedback from them on how we can improve our life, become more efficient.

-Once you leave a conversation, you no longer wonder what the heck.
-What you enjoy are the motives of others, finally being revealed.
+Once we leave a conversation, we no longer wonder what the heck.
+What we understand are their motives finally being revealed.

-People begin to shape into how you envisioned them, on what they’ve accomplished.
-This is who I am, this is me, totally authentic, so don’t try projecting a different image of me.
+People begin to shape into how we envisioned them, on what they’ve accomplished.

 All This For What